 Current Situation in Alabama

-As of April 21, 2022, a single case of the HPAI A(H5N1) virus has been confirmed in Alabama.
-February 23, a hunted duck known as an American wigeon from Limestone County tested positive for the virus as part of normal surveillance for this virus.
+As of July 11, 2022, a single case of the HPAI A(H5N1) virus has been confirmed in Alabama.
+On February 23, a hunter-killed duck known as an American wigeon from Limestone County tested positive for the virus as part of normal surveillance for this virus.
 However, since then the virus has not been detected in Alabama.

 Since the outbreak in other parts of the United States, no cases of HPAI in domestic poultry have been documented in Alabama or surrounding states.
 This applies to both backyard and commercial operations.
 Regardless, Alabama poultry producers (both backyard and commercial) have increased biosecurity measures as a precaution and will continue until the outbreaks elsewhere in the country subside.